ibm-cloud-docs/event-notifications/en-push-firefox.md

 * `Description`: add an optional description for the topic.
 * `Source`: select a source from the dropdown list.
 * `Event type`: select event type from the dropdown list.
-* `Event sub type` select event sub type from the event sub type dropdown list.
+* `Event sub type`: select event sub type from the event sub type dropdown list.
 * `Severity`: select severity from the severity dropdown list.
 * `Advanced conditions`: write your own custom conditions, which must follow [jsonpath specifications](https://jsonpath.com/).